simsam8/inf265_project1/report.md

 The use of the `torch.no_grad()` context ensures that the gradients are not automatically computed by PyTorch for operations within its scope.
 This is important to avoid an accumulation of gradient computations that are not necessary for the forward pass or the gradient update step itself.

-However, though it might seem like our implementation of backpropagation converges, there might be a logical error that prevents us from reaching an actual minima.
-Without comparing the calculated gradient to something we know is correct, we don't actually know whether the implementation is converging to an actual minimum.
-Therefore, we have compared the calculated gradients with the output from Pytorch's `loss.backward()`.
-Alternatively, we could have used the definition of the derivative to check whether the calculated gradients seem correct.
-This method is called **gradient checking**.
-The definition of the derivative is:

-$f'(x) = \frac{f(x + \epsilon) - f(x)}{\epsilon}$, where $\epsilon$ is some small number.

-In the case of backpropagation, the definition could be applied like this:

-$\frac{\partial L}{\partial \theta} = \frac{f(\theta + \epsilon) - f(\theta)}{\epsilon}$, where $\theta$ are the weights and biases for a layer, and $f(\theta)$ is the activation for the same layer.

-So we could, for a subset of the data or a pre-specified layer, compare the results from:
-1) Running the backpropagation implementation for parameters $\theta$ and $\theta$ + $\epsilon$
-2) Using the definition of the derivative: Set $\epsilon$ to a small number and calculate the result using the formula.

-The difference between the two calculations should be less than $\epsilon^2$.
-Performing these two calculations is very computationally expensive, but it could be useful to debug the training algorithm.
-At every layer, we could include a gradient checking option that runs the additional computations, does the comparision, and raises an error when the calculated gradient is incorrect.

 ## Gradient descent

 ### Setup
 - Set seed with value: 256
 - Check if cuda is available
-- Set default datatype for pytorch as double
+- Set default datatype for Pytorch as double
 - The MyMLP model architecture is created according to the task description.

 ### Loading data

-The load_CIFAR2 function loads CIFAR10 data with only the labels airplane and bird.
+The load_CIFAR2 function loads CIFAR10 data with only the labels `airplane` and `bird`.
+We use the default train/validation split of 90% training data, and 10% validation data.
-The default train/validation split is 90/10, and is what we have used when training.

 ### Preprocessing

-The only preprocessing step used was normalization.
+The only preprocessing step was normalization, which we performed by utilizing `Pytorch.transforms.Normalize` with the mean and standard deviation of all images in the training set.

 ### Training

 Both training functions follows the same standard procedure for fitting a model.
 For a given amount of epochs; forward pass through the network to calculate loss, then compute the gradients with backpropagation, then update the parameters with the learning learning rate.

 The functions differs in the parameter update step.
 The train function uses pytorch's SGD optimizer while the train_manual_update manually implements SGD with optional momentum and weight decay.

 ### Model comparison